tanmay1501/Parking-space-detection/README.md

-# Color Detection
+# Parking Space Calculator

-Detecting color with Python and OpenCV using HSV colorspace
+Detecting parking Space and calculating in real time with Python, Sikit and OpenCV